berggggg/echo-serverhosts-windows/README.md

 > [!NOTE]
 > If you were given a specific region ID to use, add `&regions=REGIONID` after your password on the `serverdb_host` line of the config file.
 Otherwise, you can leave it out.
+>
+> If you are hosting behind a domain or tunnel service (cloudflare, noip, playit, etc.), add `&serveraddr=IP:PORT` to the end of the `serverdb_host` line.
+Replace the `IP` and `PORT` values with the external IP and port of your domain/tunnel.

 7. Extract the contents of `gunpatch.zip` to `\...\ready_at_dawn_echo_arena\` and run `patch.bat`.
 8. Put `dbgcore.dll` and `pnsradgameserver.dll` in the `\...\ready_at_dawn_echo_arena\bin\win10\` directory.
 Replace any duplicate files.